agthumbi/autocheck-api/README.md

 #### Consumer using VS Code

-You can look for requests.http file under src folder to know what to consume
+You can look for requests.http file to know what to consume

 ### Authentication

 In order to do authentication you will be required to send the following HTTP headers parameters as part of your requests:

-- Timestamp
-- Nonce
+- Authorization Bearer token
-- Signature
+- Content-Type

 All fields are required except otherwise stated.